 How were the SNPs combined to give the overall score?
 Which SNP had the greatest influence on diabetes risk?
 Explain briefly.

 The SNPs were combined using a multiplicative combination of SNP-associated likelihood ratios (the SNP LRs were multiplied together to provide an approximate combined LR for the summation of all SNPs used).
-The SNPs were sorted by study size, though that has no effect on the multiplicative calculation due to the associative property.
+The SNPs were sorted by study size, though that has no effect on the multiplicative calculation due to the associative property. rs9465871 has biggest influence. -1

 What advice can you provide to the family to help mitigate the chance of their daughter developing type 2 diabetes?